-There are a number of important aspects to be aware of when considering transporting your pet by air, domestically and internationally.
+There are a number of important factors to be aware of when considering transporting your pet by air, domestically or internationally.
 The following general principles can be applied to air transportation of pets.

 Is air travel suitable for your particular pet?